April 12, 2017

 - Two-dimensional dithered sampling: most samplers (e.g. soft shadows, indirect illumination, depth of field) will now take advantage of dithered sampling, which improves the visual distribution of noise specially at low sample rates.

-- Quad lights: a new sampler has been developed that reduces noise for surface lighting, specially in unoccluded regions.
+- Quad lights: a new sampler has been developed that reduces noise for surface lighting, especially in unoccluded regions.
 For debugging and for comparisons with the previous sampler, the global options.enable_new_quad_light_sampler can be disabled (this control will be removed in a future update).

 - Cylinder lights: sampling has been improved, significantly reducing noise inside volumes or where cylinder lights are located near other surfaces.